VictoriaMetrics/VictoriaMetrics/README.md

 ## Single-node VictoriaMetrics

-VictoriaMetrics is fast, cost-effective and scalable time series database.
-It can be used as a long-term remote storage for Prometheus.
+VictoriaMetrics is fast, cost-effective and scalable time-series database.
+It can be used as long-term remote storage for Prometheus.
 It is available in [binary releases](https://github.com/VictoriaMetrics/VictoriaMetrics/releases), [docker images](https://hub.docker.com/r/victoriametrics/victoria-metrics/) and in [source code](https://github.com/VictoriaMetrics/VictoriaMetrics).